The CAE coordinates several scholarships which are designated to support students with disabilities for specific disability-related needs.

 The Personal Interest Statement (required) is limited to one single-spaced page (approximately 3,500 characters).
 It must explain (a) who you are and why you are is interested in this scholarship; (b) how you meet the qualifications of the scholarship, and (c) your goals and how a scholarship will help with these goals.
 NOTE: if you are submitting an attachment, please state so in this section and attach your one-page statement to the following section.

-Craig H. Neilsen Foundation Mission Craig H. Neilsen Foundation’s funding is dedicated to supporting both programs and scientific research to improve the quality of life for those affected by and living with spinal cord injury.
+Craig H. Neilsen Foundation is dedicated to supporting both programs and scientific research to improve the quality of life for those affected by and living with spinal cord injury.
+More information about the Neilsen Foundation and their groundbreaking work can be found on their website.